 THE BUILDING EXPANDS

 After getting moved into the new addition, the 1988 addition became the focus of extensive renovation, both inside and out.
-Beginning in 2007 and continuing throughout 2008, church members committed considerable time, skills and money to having the roof replaced, replacing all the siding, putting in new windows, removing classroom walls and ceilings, renovating the nursery and creating a large fellowship hall with a new kitchen.
+Beginning in 2007 and continuing throughout 2008, church members committed considerable time, skills and money to have the roof replaced, replacing all the siding, putting in new windows, removing classroom walls and ceilings, renovating the nursery and creating a large fellowship hall with a new kitchen.

 THE REVEREND RALPH KIRKPATRICK